redransil/filecoin-power-by-region/README.md

 # filecoin-power-by-region

-Use the filecoin.energy API to estimate power use by region
+Uses the filecoin.energy API to estimate power use by region

+Locations determined from network IP addresses.
+As of Jan 2022, total US power consumption of Filecoin SPs was 2,814,118 W (see 20220120_US_FilecoinPoweronsumption.csv for breakdown)